-Lastly, the Bible clearly tells us that confession and forgiveness of sins are part of the Church; we do not receive forgiveness on our own apart from her.
-Where does the Bible tell us this?
-In 1 Corinthians, Saint Paul tells us that the Church is not merely a building, a man-made institution or a group of likeminded people.
+Lastly, the Bible tells us that confession and forgiveness of sins are part of the Church; we do not receive forgiveness on our own apart from Her.
+In 1 Corinthians, Saint Paul explains that the Church is not merely a building, a man-made institution or a group of likeminded people.
 The Church is the very Body of Christ – the way He is still present, living and active in the world, continuing His work of salvation and sanctification of mankind.
 The Church is how we come into contact with the Lord Jesus Christ.

 Confession is biblical!

 It is clear what the Bible says about Confession: it is indeed biblical!
 We should not doubt its legitimacy or deprive ourselves of God’s forgiveness by holding back from Confession.
 As Scripture says, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
 This is the true teaching of Scripture, which the Orthodox Church has preserved by God’s grace for nearly 2,000 years now.

 In closing, take care not to be “carried away by various and strange doctrines” (Hebrews 13:9).
 If someone else (or your own mind) tells you that the practices of the Orthodox Church are not in accord with Scripture, do not naively accept whatever they claim.
 Instead, test their claims to see if they truly are of God.
 For the Scripture warns us that “untaught and unstable people twist” the Scriptures “to their own destruction” (2 Peter 3:15-16).
 If you do not know how to test them, ask your priest for help!